NordicPlayground/nrf-docker/README.md

         west build -p always -b nrf9160dk_nrf9160_ns'
     ls -la nrf/applications/asset_tracker_v2/build/zephyr/merged.hex

-> _Note:_ The `--mr` argument to `west init` specifies the manifest revision, which is the same as the SDK version.
+> ℹ️ The `--mr` argument to `west init` specifies the manifest revision, which is the same as the SDK version.
 It can be a _branch_, _tag_ or a _sha_.
 It's recommended to select a recent stable version.
 Which will be tagged.
 See available [tags in the sdk-nrf repo](https://github.com/nrfconnect/sdk-nrf/tags).

 ### Build a Zephyr sample using the hosted image